Montserrat from Barcelona

 If you’re not sure which option to take, comparing the rack railway and the cable car can help you decide.
 Each offers a different experience in terms of views, comfort, and overall journey.

-Rack Railway or Cable Car — Which one is better?
+Rack Railway vs. Cable Car

 Driving to Montserrat